WalltoWall/gatsby-plugin-paginated-collection/README.md

       name: 'blogPosts',

       /**
+       * The number of nodes to include in each page.
+Default: 10.
+       */
+      pageSize: 10,

+      /**
+       * The number of nodes to include in the first page.
+This is optional.
+If
+       * no value is given, the first page will be the same size as all other
+       * pages.
+       */
+      firstPageSize: 16,

+      /**
        * GraphQL query used to fetch all data for the collection.
 All data
        * returned from the query will be available in the normalizer function
        * to shape your data.
 This is required.